 To say that Tesla’s Model 3 is disruptive would be understating it!
 The Model 3 bought in more revenue than any other car in August 2018, which is remarkable considering that electric cars haven’t become a mass-market product yet (in terms of the public’s mind: most people wouldn’t consider buying one, and would default to a gasoline car for their next purchase).

 The Model 3 is also selling 2-3x more than the Nissan Leaf in some markets, despite being more expensive.
-Previously the Model 3 had been sold in select markets such as America, Canada and China, but it’s now being rolled out throughout Europe.
+Previously the Model 3 had been sold in select markets such as America, Canada and China, but it’s now been rolled out throughout the world.

 Now that production has ramped up to over 4,000 a week (hence over 200,000 per year), it’s possible that the Model 3 could become the best selling electric car ever by the end up 2020 – a mantle held by the cheaper Nissan Leaf since 2010.
 In other words, the Model 3 could become the best seller in 3 years, compared to the Leaf’s 10 year production cycle.